yushayusha/mouse-psd/README.md

 ### Structure

 - Exporter GUI is a python program that processes resources and bundles them with runtime files.
-Does not need any building, but won't be very useful without runtimes.
 - Runtime, needed to run or export the project, is an executable (or js bundle) that is built separately.
 - Audio encoding is done with FFmpeg, whose executable should be placed into `tools/` subfolder.